Active in New York, N.Y.

 - Will Barnet papers, 1938-2001

-- Image Gallery items from other collections related to Barnet, Will
+- Image and Media Gallery items from other collections related to Barnet, Will

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Will Barnet, 1993 April 9, Archives of American Art, Smithsonian Institution.